skohari/R1/README.md

 }
 ```

-Let's try and example: For the first exercise, write a repeat{} loop that prints all the even numbers from 2 – 10, via incrementing the variable, “i = 0“.
+Let's try and example: For the first exercise, write a `repeat{}` loop that prints all the even numbers from `2 – 10`, via incrementing the variable, `i = 0`.

 ```{r}
 msg = "Hello"